zeshuaro/LinkedRW/README.md

 ### Compiling Your Resume

-The `resume/` directory contains a list of Latex files that can be compiled into a PDF resume file.
+The `resume/` directory contains a list of LaTex files that can be compiled into a PDF resume file.
-As per the instructions and requirements from [Awesome-CV](https://github.com/posquit0/Awesome-CV), a full TeX distribution must be installed.
+As per the instructions and requirements from [Awesome-CV](https://github.com/posquit0/Awesome-CV), a full TeX distribution needs to be installed to compile the LaTex files.
 You can download and install it from [here](https://www.latex-project.org/get/#tex-distributions).
 Afterwards, run the following commands to compile your resume: